nsachin08/Machine_Learning/Gradient Descent/Readme.md

-This Contains Files realated to Gradient Descent.
+This Contains Files related to Gradient Descent.